The Care Collaborative

 John Gale

-Senior workforce leader & consultant with a career spanning frontline social work, system leadership, and national programme delivery across health and social care.
+Senior workforce leader and consultant specializing in healthcare consultancy, with a career that spans frontline social work, system leadership, and national programme delivery focused on workforce development across health and social care.
+My experience also includes enhancing the support workforce and driving support workforce transformation.

-Together, we bring national research, system leadership and lived workforce experience to redesign roles, education and career pathways for support workers.
+Together, we leverage national research, system leadership, and lived workforce experience to drive healthcare consultancy efforts that redesign roles, education, and career pathways for the support workforce, facilitating support workforce transformation and effective workforce development for support workers.

 About us